Autobot37/tooScratch/README.md

 ```

 ## inspiration
-to replicate awesome JAX engine.like autogram vmap, pmap etc with high perfomance.
+to replicate awesome JAX engine.like autograd, vmap, pmap etc with high perfomance.

 ## Goals with that
 to understand what happens at low level just above boundary of hardware interface.